Fondue Equipment

 All Fondue Sets - Dipping Trays

-Some lazy susan fondue sets like the Trudeau 24 Piece 3 In 1 Lazy Susan Fondue Set have a variety of small bowls around the fondue pot.
+Some lazy susan fondue sets like the one shown on the left have a variety of small bowls around the fondue pot.

 These bowls or compartments were designed to hold the various dips that you prepare for your guests.

-If you don't have such fondue set, use small bowls or short glasses and make sure to rotate them through the evening so your guests can try all your dips.
+If you don’t have such a fondue set, use small bowls or short glasses, and make sure to rotate them through the evening so your guests can try all your dips.

 All Fondue Sets - Cheese Fondue Kits

-You can purchase a Set of Fondue Cheeses online or from your local grocery store and grate it all.
+You can purchase fondue cheese online or from your local grocery store and grate it all.

-Or, if you're looking at an easier way to make cheese fondue, several companies make cheese fondue kits like the Swiss Knight Cheese Fondue that are ready to be melted.
+Or, if you’re looking at an easier way to make cheese fondue, several companies make cheese fondue kits like the one shown here, which is ready to be melted.

 No cheese grating, no measuring and possibly ruining a recipe.